 - Policy.
-We comply with a Congregational Safety Policy, which covers physical safety and prevention of child abuse and harassment.
+We comply with a Child and Youth Safety Policy, which covers physical safety and prevention of child abuse and harassment.

 - Volunteer Screening.
-We conduct and maintain child welfare and criminal background checks on all volunteers with unsupervised access to our children and youth.
+We conduct and maintain child abuse and criminal background checks on all volunteers with unsupervised access to our children and youth.

 - Training & Education.
 We annually train our teaching volunteers regarding physical and child abuse safety.

 - At least two adults, including nursery care workers, are required to be present in each classroom on Sunday mornings and during any church-related activity involving children or youth when not under a parent's supervision.

 - There must be at least one caregiver for every four toddlers in the Nursery.
 Parents will be asked to volunteer to stay in the nursery to meet this ratio if needed.

 - Parenting-adult permission slips are required anytime children or youth leave church property for a church-sponsored event at another location.